What happens in Front Royal when the lease ends?

 When renters break the lease

-Sometimes circumstances arise that require a renter to break the lease.
-If this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental investor.
+Sometimes things happen that require a renter to break the lease.
+When this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a renter leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the rental owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Utilities